phaer/nixos-android-builder/docs/user-guide.md

 The following command will automatically download dependencies from the binary cache at [cache.nixos.org](https://cache.nixos.org) and build those not already cached.
 Depending on your internet uplink and the speed of your local machine, the first run may take a long time, but subsequent runs will be much faster due to local caching of artifacts.

-*Note*: A 3rd-party tool such as [nix-output-monitor](https://github.com/maralorn/nix-output-monitor) can help to gain a better overview on whats currently being downloaded or built.
+*Note*: A 3rd-party tool such as [nix-output-monitor](https://github.com/maralorn/nix-output-monitor) can help to gain a better overview of what’s currently being downloaded or built.
 `nix shell nixpkgs#nom` starts a shell with it, where you can just replace `nix build` with `nom build` below.